 The STAR Leadership Training program is open to youth entering grades 9-12.
 Training sessions are held in the spring, summer and fall.
 Students who complete the training may be eligible for academic credit.

 STAR graduates can choose to serve in a decision-making position as a full voting member of committees or boards throughout Sarasota County.
 Serving on these boards counts towards community service hour requirements and enables the students to have a real, measurable impact on issues, programs services throughout the community.

 Upon successfully completing the STAR Leadership Training, students may be eligible to serve on a nonprofit board of directors or a city or county advisory board as a full voting member.
 Students are matched with a position for a one-year term, which can be renewed.
 There are currently more than 75 boards that welcome a STAR student.

 A complete list of boards is listed here..

 The success of the STAR Leadership Training led to a change in the Florida Statutes.
 In 2009, the Florida Legislature made it legal for youth age 15+ to serve as a full member of a nonprofit board of directors.
 This makes Florida one of just four states to allow young people to serve in this way.

-**New** Spring 2017 dates are listed below.
+**New** Summer 2017 dates are listed below.
 Click to see a full calendar, with descriptions of each training day’s activities.

 This is your chance to be a leader!
 Please complete the information below and we will review your application.